 Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.

-Pro-tip: If you have a vacuum sealer, you can cut the marinade time down to an hour.
-Follow the directions of your equipment for best results, and let marinate in the refrigerator.
+Pro-tip: If you have a vacuum sealer, you can reduce the marinade time to an hour.
+Follow the directions of your equipment for best results, and let it marinate in the refrigerator.

-2. Prepare the Flank Steak Marinade: In a medium bowl add all the liquid ingredients and stir to combine.
-Add freshly pressed garlic (the garlic can also be minced on a cutting board), lemon juice, and finely chopped green onions to the marinade then stir everything together one last time.
+2. Prepare the Flank Steak Marinade: Add all the liquid ingredients in a medium bowl and stir to combine.
+Add freshly pressed garlic (the garlic can also be minced on a cutting board), lemon juice, and finely chopped green onions to the marinade, and then stir everything together one last time.

 3. Marinate the Flank Steak: Place the flank steak into the zipper bag, then add the marinade making sure there is good contact with all the surfaces.
-Press all the air out before sealing, and lay on one side in the refrigerator.
-For best results, marinate the flank steak for 4-6 hours and flip it over at least a couple of times.
-Remove flank steak from the refrigerator 30-60 minutes prior to grilling to allow it to come to room temperature which promotes more even cooking.
+Press out all the air before sealing, and lay on one side in the refrigerator.
+Marinate the flank steak for 4-6 hours and flip it over at least a few times for best results.
+Remove flank steak from the refrigerator 30-60 minutes before grilling to allow it to come to room temperature, promoting more even cooking.

 4. Grilling: This cut of steak works well in most grill settings.
-While I prefer to grill outside using hardwood lump charcoal, it will still taste great off of a gas grill or even on a cast iron grill on the stove in your kitchen.
+While I prefer to grill outside using hardwood lump charcoal, it will still taste great from a gas grill or even on a cast iron grill on the stove in your kitchen.
 Preheat the grill to medium-high.
 Cook flank steak for approximately 10-12 minutes per side or until the internal temperature is 130ºF.
-Remove it from the grill and place the steak on a flat cutting board or baking sheet and tent it with aluminum foil.
-Let it rest for at least five minutes to prevent all of the juices from running out.
+Remove it from the grill, place the steak on a flat cutting board or baking sheet, and tent it with aluminum foil.
+Let it rest for at least five minutes to prevent the juices from running out.

-5. Serving: Flank steak is typically served sliced.
-Using a sharp knife slice it against the grain.
-People who prefer their beef on the medium side of doneness should get the pieces on either end.
+5. Serving: Flank steak should be sliced using a sharp knife cutting against the grain.
+People who prefer beef on the medium side of doneness should get the pieces on either end.
 The middle section should be a near-perfect medium rare if you temp it and let it rest.

 Recipe Tips and Notes